Question: "Is it a sin to share, download, or pirate copyrighted material (music, movies, software) on the internet?"

 Answer: Downloading material has never been easier.
 With the click of a mouse—or the push of a button on a photocopier or scanner—we can copy and distribute electronic and printed material.
 The copying and use of someone else’s material is very common, but, unless we have secured permission to do so, it is not right.

 The Bible tells us that we are to obey the laws of the government we live under (Romans 13:1–7).
-That is the key issue at stake here.
+That is one of the key issues at stake here.
 God commands us to obey the governmental authorities.
 The only allowance we have for disobeying the authorities is if they demand that we disobey something God has commanded (Acts 5:29).
-It is not inherently evil to download and share music, movies, etc. However, it is ethically wrong to download and/or share copyrighted music, movies, etc., without the permission of the artist/author/publisher.
+Because of copyright laws, it is legally wrong to download, pirate, or share copyrighted material without the permission of the artist/author/publisher.
 Since God commands us to obey the law, the practice of digital internet piracy is a sin where it is illegal.
 Around the year 2000, Napster opened the door to this internet copyright issue and was subsequently faced with lawsuits that led to a site shutdown and bankruptcy.
 Even though the consequences of internet piracy are clear, there are still countless file-sharing sites that enable people to continue pirating copyrighted material.
 Due to lawsuits, many of these sites require a fee for music and movie downloads and restrict the ability to share these downloads with others.

-© Copyright 2002-2013 Got Questions Ministries.
+© Copyright 2002-2014 Got Questions Ministries.